The Mystery of Mount Woodham Project

 • UTM Office of the Principal suite (display is open)

-• Davis Building, near the Department of Anthropology (coming soon)
+• Davis Building, near the Department of Anthropology (display is open)

-The four initial displays will be set up and available for public viewing in the late winter and early spring of 2023.
+The four initial displays will be set up and available for public viewing in the spring of 2024.
 The plan is to continue hiring students to develop additional exhibits, increasing the visibility of the project and its contribution to understanding the recent history of the campus.

 Project updates